solislemuslab/CMiNet/README.md

 On higher-capacity hardware, the full bootstrap analysis could be performed interactively without difficulty.

-For now, we provide the workflow as a **standalone R script** in the `R/` folder.
+For now, we provide the workflow as a **standalone R script** in the `cminet_bootstrap.R` file.
 Users can run it offline with control over the key parameters:

 - **B**: number of bootstrap replicates
 - **m0**: within-replicate support threshold